zircleUI/docs/docs/guide/migration.md

 - **Changes:**
 	- **`z-canvas` has now a new property named `views`**
-	- Use prop `views` to pass all your project views.
+	- Use prop `views` to pass all your zircle's views.

 - See [**z-canvas**](/api/z-canvas.html)